use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

     <img src="/img/kv.svg" alt="Storage Organization: Layout" />
 </div>

-ink!'s storage operates by storing and loading entries into and from a single storage cell.
-At the moment there is no way to customize this behaviour.
-Depending on the data we're dealing with, this can end up being good or bad.
+ink!'s storage API operates by storing and loading entries into and from a single storage cell.
+Since the storage API does not care about the values at all - a value is just an arbitrary byte sequence after all - smart contract authors are given some flexibility in regards on how they want to organize the storage layout of their contracts.

+## Packed vs Non-Packed layout
-For example, if we have a somewhat small `ink_prelude::vec::Vec` loading all the elements at the same time can be advantegous - especially if we expect our message to interact with most of them in a single call.
+For example, if we have a somewhat small contract storage consisting of only a few tiny fields, loading this vector  the same time can be advantegous - especially if we expect our message to interact with most of them in a single call.

 On the other hand, this can be problematic if we're loading a large `Vec` and only operating on a few elements.

-### Spreading
+### Eager Loading vs. Lazy Loading

 ink! spreads information to as many cells as possible.
 For example if you have the following `#[ink(storage)]` struct every field will live in its own single storage cell.